RMHAM/dstar-gateway-status/README.md

 dstar-gateway-status
 ====================

-Quick and Dirty D-STAR Health Script intended to be called by crontab.
+This is a quick and dirty D-STAR health script intended to be called by crontab.

-It checks gateway and reflector status against the Free Star gateway file and reports errors.
+It reads in a predefined list of systems (gateways and XRF reflectors) and performs a lookup on various data elements.
+It's designed to support [Free Star*](http://va3uv.com/freestar.htm) and [ircDDB](http://ircddb.net) systems.
+It will not support repeaters on other systems such as stock ICOM G2.